Maidenhead Rotary Club

 • Taking children to Thorpe Park as part of Rotary Kids Day Out

-• Organising the annual Maidenhead Boundary Walk
+• The annual Maidenhead Boundary Walk

-• Organising the annual family Bikeathon
+• The annual family Bikeathon

-• Organising Maidenhead's Got Talent
+• Maidenhead's Got Talent

 We collect donations of winter fuel allowance from those who consider they do not need it and redistribute it via the Citizens Advice Bureau and the Salvation Army to those in need.